 Auto Insurance and Rate Comparisons

 Buying auto insurance isn’t the most interesting process in the world but if you have to have which it is required in most states you may as well compare rates if you are in the market.
 Website comparisons like Progressive do a good job giving you a side by side comparison.
-Other websites allow you to get an Online auto insurance quote from multiple carriers.
+Other websites such as Insurantly.com allow you to get an Online auto insurance quote from multiple carriers.

 Other options would obviously be to search for local insurance agents.
 If you are a face to face kind of person this might be the best option.
 However, many people today are on the go and want information quickly which is why getting and comparing auto insurance rates online becomes the solution most people chose.